awesto/django-shop/docs/customer-model.rst

 Having guests with an entry in the database, gives us another advantage: By storing the session key of the site visitor inside the User object, it is possible to establish a connection between a User object in the database with an otherwise anonymous visitor.
-This further allows the Cart and the Order models always refer to the User model, since they don't  have to care about whether this user authenticated or not.
-It also keeps the workflow simple, whenever an anonymous user decides to register and authenticate himself.
+This further allows the Cart and the Order models always refer to the User model, since they don't have to care about whether a certain User authenticated himself or not.
+It also keeps the workflow simple, whenever an anonymous User decides to register and authenticate himself in the future.

 Add the Customer model to your application
 ==========================================

 As almost all models in ***djangoSHOP*, the Customer itself is deferrable_.
-This means that the Django project is responsible for materializing that model.
-This allows the merchant to add arbitrary fields to the Customer model.
+This means that the Django project is responsible for materializing that model and it allows the merchant to add arbitrary fields to this Customer model.
 Good choices are a phone number, a boolean to signal whether the customer shall receive newsletters, his rebate status, etc.

 The simplest way is to materialize the given convenience class in your project's ``models.py``: